Are there Einsteinian gravities involving covariant derivatives of the Riemann tensor?: Introduction

 Higher derivative corrections to GR must also include operators involving explicit covariant derivatives of the Riemann tensor.
 For instance, a $(\nabla Riemann)^2$ term is as valid ---and contributes at the same order in derivatives--- as all $Riemann^3$ contractions in the effective Lagrangian.
 In the framework of the previous discussion, it is natural to ask ourselves whether we can build Lagrangian densities involving explicit derivatives of the Riemann tensor which preserve some of the nice properties displayed by GQTGs (or their cosmological extensions).
 We certainly expect extra degrees of freedom arising from the higher derivative equations of motion.
 However, it is not {\it a priori} obvious whether there exists a choice of the Lagrangian parameters, a family of theories, where the mass of the undesired particles can be taken to infinity thereby removing them from the low energy spectrum, as it is the case in the above referred GQTGs \cite{aspects}.

 This is precisely the main objective of this work: to study the particle content when $\nabla Riemann$ terms are considered and scrutinize the possible existence of well behaved Lagrangians of this form.
 To this end we will start by generalising a well-known construction by Padmanabhan \cite{Padmanabhan}, valid for $\mathcal{L}(g_{ab}, R \indices{^a _b _c _d})$ theories, to allow for the inclusion of explicit covariant derivatives acting on the Riemann tensor.
-We will show that all Lagrangians with a finite number of terms of this form contain ghosts which cannot be removed.
+We will show that all Lagrangians with a finite number of terms of this form generically contain ghosts in the spectrum which cannot be removed.
+Possible ways to escape this result will also be examined and shown to lead to other problems.

 We start by considering in full detail the most general Lagrangian with $(\nabla Riemann )^2$ terms.
-As we mentioned earlier, these are bound to accompany the $Riemann^3$ terms.
-The substantial difference between them relies in the (derivative) order of the Euler-Lagrange equations: the former leads to 6$^{\text{th}}$ order equations of motion while the latter are 4$^{\text{th}}$ order.
-This very fact implies an extension in the spectrum that must be discussed in detail.
+As we mentioned earlier, these are bound to accompany the $Riemann^3$ terms from the viewpoint of Effective Field Theory; they both scale as $E^6$.
+The substantial difference between them relies in the (derivative) order of the Euler-Lagrange equations: the former leads to sixth order equations of motion while the latter are fourth order.
+This very fact implies an extension in the spectrum that must be discussed in detail; ghosts are shown to be unavoidable.

-Once the case of Lagrangians involving $(\nabla Riemann)^2$ terms (or, equivalently, 6$^{\text{th}}$ order equations of motion) has been discussed, we will generalise our results to theories involving higher derivatives of the Riemann tensor.
-We will see that the problem persists as long as we deal with finite order covariant derivatives.
+A way-out to this no-go result seems to exist when we embed these Lagrangians into a broader class of theories, all leading to sixth order equations of motion.
+This can be easily done by writing terms roughly of the form $f(Riemann) (\nabla Riemann)^2$.
+If we do so, it is possible to write down finite order Lagrangians involving covariant derivatives of the Riemann tensor where the ghosts masses tend to infinity thereby decoupling from the low energy dynamics.
+However, these involve operators scaling (at least) as $E^8$ thereby demanding the inclusion of all possible terms with such scaling.
+In particular, this demands the introduction of even higher covariant derivatives of the Riemann tensor and we show that these reintroduce ghost degrees of freedom in the spectrum.
+Therefore, we argue that this kind of truncation, albeit possible, is unnatural from the point of view of Effective Field Theory.

-We will finally discuss what are the implications of our result and how it relates to other papers in the literature.
-In summary, we add another piece of evidence suggesting that the series cannot be truncated and all operators must be included at once, albeit with special values of the coefficients that come from the ultimate necessity of a physically sensible UV completion.
+We finally discuss what are the implications of these results and how they relate to other papers in the literature.
+In summary, we add further pieces of evidence suggesting that the higher-derivative series cannot be truncated and all operators must be included at once, albeit with special values of the coefficients that come from the ultimate necessity of a physically sensible UV completion.